 As a parent, you hold a powerful and prominent figure during your child's growing-up years.
 Your children will act and mimic your habits, be it good or bad.
 As children observe and internalize your actions, they too will act as a 'mini you'.
 If your kids see you being physically active and having fun while doing it, they're more like to be active and stay active throughout their lives.
 By participating in a common physical activity together, it's a great way to strengthen your relationship with your child.
 Rekindle that adventurous spirit and have some weekend family fun by scheduling regular hikes to explore new places.
 An act as simple as walking, alongside the great company, encourages your child to step forth in a physically active lifestyle.

 Focus on fun.

-Making fitness as part of your child's day cultivates a sustainable routine.
-More so, if the activity involves the element of fun or is easily incorporated in their day to day living.
+Making fitness part of your child's day cultivates a sustainable routine.
+More so, if the activity involves the element of fun or is easily incorporated in their day-to-day living.
 Kids like to have fun, and if they have fun doing so, they are more inclined to keep to it if they are doing an activity they enjoy.
-So, turn on some music, have a dance party, or even visit places of interest that ignites your child's curiosity and creativity.
-Be it a walking trip to the zoo or theme parks, miniature golf course or fishing, a breath of fresh air would liven up not only your mood but your child's, as well.
+So, turn on some music, have a dance party, or even visit places of interest that ignite your child's curiosity and creativity.
+Be it a walking trip to the zoo or theme parks, miniature golf course, or fishing, a breath of fresh air would liven up not only your mood but your child's, as well.

 Use competition as a motivator.